survivejs/react-book/manuscript/13_styling_react.md

 As you can see, we can use individual fragments to get the same effect as Radium modifiers.
 Also media queries are supported.
 React Style expects that you manipulate browser states (e.g., `:hover`) through JavaScript.
 Also CSS animations won't work.
 Instead, it's preferred to use some other solution for that.

-Interestingly there is a [React Style plugin for Webpack](https://github.com/js-next/react-style-webpack-plugin).
+Interestingly, there is a [React Style plugin for Webpack](https://github.com/js-next/react-style-webpack-plugin).
 It can extract CSS declarations into a separate bundle.
 Now we are closer to the world we're used to, but without cascades.
 We also have our style declarations on the component level.

 ### JSS

 [JSS](https://github.com/jsstyles/jss) is a JSON to StyleSheet compiler.
 It can be convenient to represent styling using JSON structures as this gives us easy namespacing.
-Furthermore it is possible to perform transformations over the JSON to gain features such as autoprefixing.
+Furthermore it is possible to perform transformations over the JSON to gain features, such as autoprefixing.
 JSS provides a plugin interface just for this.

 JSS can be used with React through [react-jss](https://www.npmjs.com/package/react-jss).
 There's also an experimental [jss-loader](https://www.npmjs.com/package/jss-loader) for Webpack.
 You can use JSS through *react-jss* like this: